This post was originally published on Jan. 13, 2015, and was updated for tax year 2016 on Jan. 4, 2017, and for tax year 2018 on Feb. 15, 2019.

 Next, you’ve got to determine the method you’ll use to determine the amount of your deduction.
 Your options are the Standard Mileage Rate Method or the Actual Expense Method.

-As Stephen Fishman notes in a MileIQ article, “Most people use the standard mileage rate because it’s easier and simpler.
+As Stephen Fishman notes, “Most people use the standard mileage rate because it’s easier and simpler.
 All you do is keep track of your business mileage and deduct a set amount for each business mile.
 The actual expense method is more complicated and time-consuming.
 In addition to tracking your mileage, you must also keep track of what you spend on gas and other car expenses.”

 If you qualify to use both methods, you may want to figure your deduction both ways before choosing a method to see which one gives you a larger deduction.
 Let’s take a look at the difference between the two methods.